nasaharvest/ml-for-remote-sensing/iclr2024/index.markdown

 - **Submission site:** [https://cmt3.research.microsoft.com/ML4RS2024](https://cmt3.research.microsoft.com/ML4RS2024)

 You can still edit your submission until the deadline.
+You can also choose to submit a supplementary pdf alongside the 4-page paper.
+However, the reviewers are not required to look at the supplementary files.

 <!--
 ## Schedule